IsaacBradley/Link-in-bio-page/README.md

 # Link-in-bio-page
-This webresponsive link in bio page is developed in html and css.
+This webresponsive personal link in bio page is developed in html and css only.